Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 - **Sublime Text**: Known for its speed and efficiency, Sublime Text offers a distraction-free coding environment with a vast array of keyboard shortcuts.
 - **Atom**: Developed by GitHub, Atom is a highly customizable editor with a friendly interface, ideal for beginners and experienced developers alike.

+#### Installing Your Chosen Editor
+- Provide step-by-step instructions for downloading and installing the chosen text editor.
+- Highlight the importance of familiarizing oneself with the basic features and user interface of the editor.

 ### Understanding the File Structure for Web Projects
 Organizing files and folders properly is crucial in web development.
 A basic project might include separate HTML, CSS, and JavaScript files, along with a directory for images and other media.